Autopsy details injuries and cause of death for grandmother of alleged Hanes Park shooter

 WINSTON-SALEM, N.C.
-(WGHP) — An autopsy report reveals that Glenda Corriher died of multiple stab wounds.
+(WGHP) — An autopsy report reveals that Glenda Corriher died of multiple stab wounds, Winston-Salem police confirmed.

-The Journal released the details of the autopsy, which detailed multiple stab wounds, cuts and a blow to the head.
+Lt.
+Gregory Dorn confirmed the autopsy details multiple stab wounds, cuts and a blow to the head.

 Glenda Corriher’s body was found by police inside her home last week after police began investigating her grandson, William Scott, for allegedly firing into a Winston-Salem police department.